-SO PLEASE GIVE GENEROUSLY The charities, led by Family Space working under the #feedcheltenham banner, have been supporting each other through the crisis with some co-or help from Cheltenham Borough Council and GCHQ.
-The strengths of the relationships developed through the crisis led to the collaborative bid to deliver frozen meals to children on free school meals at the October half-term
+THANKS FOR YOUR GENEROSITY The charities, led by Family Space working under the #feedcheltenham banner, have been supporting each other through the crisis with some help from Cheltenham Borough Council and others.
+The strong relationships developed through the crisis led to the collaborative bid to deliver frozen meals, and food parcels and Easter Eggs to children on free school meals

 The participating groups and their details are: